Public Health Services

 Emergency Manager - Jim Donovan

-Birth and Death records for San Juan County can be obtained through the State of Colorado.
-For SJCPH Records, contact the Colorado Department of Public Health and Environment.
+You can get birth and death records for San Juan County through the State of Colorado.
+Contact the Colorado Department of Public Health and Environment.